Louis-DR/OmniCores-BuildingBlocks/sources/data/controllers/asynchronous_advanced_fifo/asynchronous_advanced_fifo_controller.md

 The **clock domain crossing** uses Gray-code counters (`gray_wrapping_counter`) that maintain both binary and Gray-coded representations.
 The Gray-coded pointers are synchronized using multi-stage synchronizers (`vector_synchronizer`) before being converted back to binary in the opposite domain for level calculation.

-The **memory interface** provides separate write and read channels in their respective clock domains with enable, address, and data signals.
+The **memory interface** provides separate write and read channels in their respective clock domains with independent clocks, enable, address, and data signals for asynchronous dual-port RAM.
+The controller forwards the write and read clocks (`memory_write_clock` and `memory_read_clock`) to the memory to clearly indicate the asynchronous nature of the interface.
+The write port operates in the write clock domain, and the read port operates in the read clock domain.
 The interface expects combinational reads from the asynchronous RAM.

 ## Paths